diegoaybar/Visibility-Detector/README.md

-Here’s your README transformed into the requested format:

----

 # Tab Focus Alarm
 A simple yet effective full-screen webpage that alerts you when you switch tabs, windows, or minimize the browser, perfect for staying focused.

 ![image](assets/images/example.png)